openlexington/treatment-directory/README.md

 Information is there but people who need it 1) don't know it exists, 2) can't get to it, 3) can't understand the paperwork or other things blocking them from getting what they need.

 Resources exist but get out of date.
+Out in the wild with a client is the most difficult time to find information.
+Even when you're in the office, sometimes the information is out of date.

 ## Solution ideas